abo-abo/ace-window/README.md

 ## Setup

 Just assign `ace-window` to a short key binding, as switching windows is a common task.
-I suggest <kbd>M-p</kbd>, as it's short and not bound in the default Emacs.
+I suggest <kbd>M-o</kbd>, as it's short and not bound to anything important in the default Emacs.

 ## Usage